 Wholesale club locations in the U.S.

-According to retail data from ScapeHero, as of December 21, 2020, Costco, Sam's Club, and BJ's have more than 1,300 locations across the United States and Puerto Rico combined.
+According to retail data from ScapeHero (opens in new tab), as of June 27, 2021, Costco, Sam's Club, and BJ's have more than 1,300 locations across the United States and Puerto Rico combined.

 Sam’s Club: Has a total of 598 locations in 487 cities across 45 of the United States and its territories.
 Texas has 82 Sam’s Club locations, more than any other state.